UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 - Songyuan Lu (MAE)
 - Zongyu Gao (MAE)

-## Contents
-1. What We Have Promised
-2. Live Demonstration
-3. What We Have Done

 ## The Plan: What We Promised
 The goal of our group was to develop a self-parking feature for an electric car using the knowledge and techniques learned in MAE 148.
-Our planned features included parking space recognition, self-parking capability, barrier avoidance function, and automatic search for available parking spaces.
+Our planned features included parking space recognition and self-parking capability.

 ### Must-Have Features:
 - Parking Space Recognition Function: Recognizes parking signs and lines.
 - Self-Parking Feature: Parks into a detected parking spot.

 ### Nice-to-Have Features:
+We were planning to implement the following after we had successfully implemented our primary goals of the project (time permitting)
 - Barrier Avoidance Function: Stops when collision risk is detected.
 - Automatic Search for Available Parking Spaces.

 ## Current Result: Live Demonstration

 ## The Result: What We Have Done
+- Successfully trained a custom parking space model using Roboflow YOLO (You Only Look Once)
+- Successfully ran the parking recognition node
+- Callibrated the existing lane following node to maintain a centered path throughout the parking space

 ## Hardware Components
 - CAD & Laser Cutting Parts